ForgedApps/backstage-catalog-webhook-plugin/README.md

 The plugin will:

-1. Fetch entities from your Backstage catalog (respecting allowedKinds if configured)
+1. Fetch entities from your Backstage catalog (respecting allowed kinds if configured)
 2. Check for changes since the last update using ETags
 3. Send only the changed entities to the remote endpoint
 4. Include the configured secret in the webhook payload for security (if provided)